faded-penguin021/AdvancedAutoBrightness/README.md

 ### Contributing
 This project is "my child."
-I do not accept pull requests.
-The main branch is reserved strictly for my own releases.
-Any PRs opened will be closed without review.
+I do not accept direct pull requests.

 However:
-* Forking is strongly encouraged: Under the MIT License, you're free to modify the logic, adopt the algorithms, build your own variants, and release them in your own repositories
+* Please discuss changes by opening a new issue and only open a PR if approved by me
 * Bug reports welcome: Open an Issue if you find crashes, logic errors, or unexpected behavior
-* Feature discussions: Use the Discussions tab for math questions, feature suggestions, or implementation ideas
 * See [CONTRIBUTING](CONTRIBUTING.md) for full details.

 ### License